 On May 26th Linda Thomas of Houston became an Oblate Novice of Holy Cross.
 Please pray for her discernment as she joins us.

-On Saturday, February 18th, Randy Bratsven of Houston became an Oblate Novice of the Community.
-Please remember him in prayer as he discerns his call.
+On May 26th, Randy Bratsven of Houston became an Oblate of the Community.
+Keep him in prayer as he becomes our newest member.

 If you have any questions or are interested in the Oblate program, click here for a brochure of the Oblate program or write to us.
-Our next Oblate meeting is August 20th.
+We usually meet on the third Saturday of the month, from approximately 11:30 am until 2:30 pm.
 Oblate Spring is a website of resources to answer your initial questions about oblate monasticism.
 A helpful feature is the page devoted to Benedictine Oblate Newsletters & Programs.
 The Oblate Spring website also includes The Oblate Blog.